PrinsFrank/PrinsFrank.nl/_posts/2022-03-08-Optimizing-gitlab-pipelines-pt-3-phpstan.md

 ---

 Besides maybe generating coverage, PHPStan is the most time-consuming job in our pipeline.
-Mostly because we have a lot of rule extensions like [Larastan for Laravel support](https://github.com/nunomaduro/larastan), [PHPUnit support](https://github.com/phpstan/phpstan-phpunit), [PHPStan strict rules](https://github.com/phpstan/phpstan-strict-rules) and [PHPStan deprecation rules](https://github.com/phpstan/phpstan-deprecation-rules), but also because our level is set to 9 in a legacy project, which causes a huge baseline and slows everything down even further.
+Mostly because we have a lot of rule extensions like [Larastan for Laravel support](https://github.com/nunomaduro/larastan){:target="_blank" rel="noreferrer noopener"}, [PHPUnit support](https://github.com/phpstan/phpstan-phpunit){:target="_blank" rel="noreferrer noopener"}, [PHPStan strict rules](https://github.com/phpstan/phpstan-strict-rules) and [PHPStan deprecation rules](https://github.com/phpstan/phpstan-deprecation-rules){:target="_blank" rel="noreferrer noopener"}, but also because our level is set to 9 in a legacy project, which causes a huge baseline and slows everything down even further.

 Without the optimizations I will discuss here, an entire run for only the PHPStan job takes a whopping 19 minutes, not a time you want to wait for.